-Packages from China are surging into the U.S. Lawmakers wonder if an $800 exemption was a mistake
+Packages from China are surging into the United States.
+Some say $800 duty-free limit was a mistake

 The volume of products coming into the U.S. that benefit from the de minimis rule has soared in recent years.
 Congress raised the U.S. government’s threshold for expedited, duty-free treatment from $200 to $800 in 2016.

-The volume of such imports has since risen from about 220 million packages that year to 720 million in 2021 and 685 million last year.
+The volume of such imports has since risen from about 220 million packages that year to 720 million in 2021 and 685 million last year — with China accounting for about 60%.

 “I think everybody’s got to kind of wrap their head around what kind of mistake this was,” Robert Lighthizer, the former U.S. trade representative during the Trump administration, told a House panel last month.
 “Nobody dreamt this would ever happen.
 Now we have packages coming in, 2 million packages a day, almost all from China.
 We have no idea what’s in them.
 We don’t really know what the value is.”